Hullabalo/ComfyUI-Loop/README.md

 - No preview in 'Save Image' if the image is located outside the output folder.
 - Large file sizes due to uncompressed output for maximum quality preservation.

+**Troubleshoot**

+Potential incompatibility with KJNodes Resize Mask.
+If you get an error 'Cannot handle this data type: (1, 1, 1), |u1', do a Convert Mask to Image > KJNodes Resize Image > Convert Image to Mask as a workaround.

 **Install**

 No additional dependencies are required.
 Search for 'Loop' in the ComfyUI Custom Nodes Manager or copy the ComfyUI-Loop folder into the Custom Nodes directory — and you're ready to go!